Biology & Wildlife School Trips

 "When a visit to us is confirmed, we send an e-mail that permits the group leader and one colleague free entry to the Gardens to conduct a pre visit.
 This pre visit can be conducted at any time during Gardens’ opening hours.

-If you are interested in hearing a bit more about how Birmingham Botanical Gardens can help you with planning your next school trip then why not get in touch here.
+If you are interested in hearing a bit more about how Birmingham Botanical Garden can help you with planning your school's next science Workshop then why not get in touch here.

 Birmingham Botanical Gardens